 In some marriages, the husband cooks.
 That’s cool.
 It is still to your advantage to know 8-10 basic dishes as a single OR married woman, as well as good meal planning and grocery budgeting.
 This will be helpful regardless of marital status.

-Before we were married, I also sat down with Mr. M and discussed any food allergies or meals he liked/disliked.
+Before we were married, I also sat down with Josh and discussed any food allergies or meals he liked/disliked.
 For a complete series on my meal planning and cooking, check out this link:

 2. I Learned to Live Within My Means